ZN6Nate/ADPowershellScripting/README.md

 <h1> 👨‍💻 Lets Play with some PowerShell Scripting for Active Directory</h1>
-<h2> 🎈 We are going to create a Domain using a Lab based off of Josh Madakor's Active Directory Home Lab in VirtualBox</h2>
+<h2> 🟡 We are going to create a Domain using a Lab based off of Josh Madakor's Active Directory Home Lab in VirtualBox</h2>
 <h2> 🎈 And then create a Powershell Script of our own that can delete the accounts in our AD after a certain amount of Days</h2>

 <h2>📑 Resources Used in this Lab/Write-Up</h2>
 • <a href="https://youtu.be/MHsI8hJmggI?si=pQBtzyS6Q2OPub0V">Josh Madakor's - Creation of a Home Lab running AD YOUTUBE video </a> <br>
 • <a href="https://github.com/ZN6Nate/ADPowershellScripting/blob/main/createUsers.ps1">Josh Madakor's CREATE_USERS script to create our users for the AD </a> <br>
-• <a href="https://github.com/ZN6Nate/ADPowershellScripting/blob/main/banishUsers.ps1">Script created by ME (Nathan Malaythong) to Banish User Accounts to the SHADOW REALM after a certain amount of Days </a> <br>
+• <a href="https://github.com/ZN6Nate/ADPowershellScripting/blob/main/banishUsers.ps1">PS Sciprt created by us to Banish User Accounts to the SHADOW REALM after a certain amount of Days </a> <br>

 <h2>🛠️ Utilities Needed and Programs Used</h2>
 <b>• Oracle VirtualBox</b> <br>